evanykauh/Lab1Report/index.md

 ![terminal image](https://user-images.githubusercontent.com/94486303/149599607-ec3c087d-aa01-40ee-994b-090b60e7aaa6.png)

-Congradulations!
+Congratulations!
 Now your terminal is officially connected to a computer in the CSE basement.

 ## 3. Trying some commands